diylabware/Transilluminator/README.md

 # Transilluminator

-We Work at the university for Development and we are working on building a Transillumiator that will enable us view DNA bands after staining
+We Work at the University for Development and we are working on building a Transillumiator that will enable us view DNA bands after staining